Kendrick Lamar And FAMU Marching Band Perform In Virgil Abloh Tribute At Louis Vuitton’s SS23 Fashion Show: Watch

 Kendrick Lamar paid tribute to the late Virgil Abloh during his performance at the Louis Vuitton Spring/Summer 2023 Show in Paris, France on Thursday (June 23).
 Held outside of the Louvre on a yellow brick road installation, the fashion house showed off its newest Men’s collection for the upcoming seasons as attendees witnessed the luxury giant’s fresh designs for Paris Fashion Week.

-LV’s live-streamed event was kicked off by Florida A&M University’s Marching 100.
-With their flag team decked in custom-made uniforms and flags, the 35 of the famous marching band delivered a bombastic performance, before setting the stage for Kendrick Lamar.
+LV’s live-streamed event was kicked off by Florida A&M University’s Marching 100, as 35 members of the famous marching band delivered a bombastic performance before setting the stage for Kendrick Lamar.

 The Compton rapper—seated along the bright yellow runway next to supermodel Naomi Campbell and pgLang partner Dave Free—gave a lowkey performance of Mr. Morale & the Big Stepper’s favorites like “Savior,” “Count Me Out,” and “Rich Spirit.”